dijkstra007/manatal_challenge/README.md

-# Chinnawat Ong-art Challenge:
+# Chinnawat Ong-art's Challenge:

 This is a challenge project from Manatal back end team to evaluate how good you are with building APIs with Django.

 ## Step 0 (spent 3 days)

-- Learning
+- ✅ Learning

 ## Step 1 (spent 1 day)